Egypt was long civilized even in ancient times, when it was renowned for its science, art and medicine. Ancient Egyptian medicine

 Egyptian knowledge and Carthaginian navigation far to the East.

-The cults of a Great Mother are the most widespread
+Cults of a Great Mother are widespread

 cults across history.
 Almost every people and agricultural tribe seems to have

 honored a goddess of harvest and fertility.
 Many of these goddesses merged into